MarcusWolschon/osmeditor4android/BUILDING.md

 Due to the forced upgrade policy from google from November 1st 2018 onwards we are now supporting two build flavors: _current_ that will target a recent Android SDK and support library and _legacy_ that will support old Android versions as long as practical.

-For version 15.0 the legacy flavour has been removed as androidx doesn't support version older than Android 4 and as versions older than 4.1 do not support TLS 1.2 in any case, they would be largely non-functional in any case, however this may be reactivated if necessary.
+For version 15.0 the legacy flavour has been removed as androidx doesn't support versions older than Android 4 and as versions older than 4.1 do not support TLS 1.2 they would be largely non-functional in any case, however flavours may be reactivated if necessary.

 See [https://commonsware.com/blog/2018/01/08/android-version-ratchet.html](https://commonsware.com/blog/2018/01/08/android-version-ratchet.html) for some more information on this.